jacobandreas/nmn2/README.md

 ## Downloading data

 All experiment data should be placed in the `data` directory.

-(TODO: make this configurable.)

 #### VQA